County to negotiate to buy Native Angels, land

 “We don’t want them to be left out in the cold,” Cummings said.

 The school district has been renting space at the Native Angels building since the central office on Caton Road was destroyed by floodwaters generated by Hurricane Matthew.
-The district’s lease agreement at Native Angels, which is costing the schools $108,000 a year, expires July 31.
+The district’s lease agreement with Angel Exchange, which is costing the schools $108,000 a year, expires July 31.

 Ghaffar has repeatedly pitched the building as a new central office, offering to sell the building and land for $6.3 million.
 The offer was rejected by public schools leaders, who say the building and the land are too small for the district’s needs.

 School district leaders bought 48 acres of land near Deep Branch Road on N.C.
 711 for $192,000.
-That land is about 4.5 miles from the Native Angels property.
+That land is about 4.5 miles from the property.

 “I want it to be known that we are not buying this building so it can be their office building,” said Campbell, vice chairman of the board.

-The Native Angels building and land are being bought in order to give the school district time to get their finances in order and a new central office building built before they have to move their employees out of the Native Angels building, Campbell said.
+The Angel Exchange building and land are being bought in order to give the school district time to get their finances in order and a new central office building built before they have to move their employees out of the Native Angels building, Campbell said.

 Taylor made a counter motion not to buy the building and land.
 Taylor’s motion failed on a 4-3 voice vote, with the commissioners voting the same as before.